Mount Santubong: History

 Sultan Tengah constructed a fortified palace in Sungai Bedil, Santubong area in 1599, turning the site into administrative capital of the Sultanate of Sarawak.
 The sultanate lasted until 1641 when Sultan Tengah was assassinated.

 According to a legend of the Iban people, about eight generations ago (about 200 to 240 years), from 1964, an Iban warrior named Unggang went from the mouth of Saribas River to Mount Santubong.
 While he was halfway up the mountain, he met two beautiful goddesses from the summit named Kumang and Lulong.
 One of the goddesses handed him Batu Perunsut, a stone used for bathing herself, as his charm.
 She told Unggang that his influence extended from the Saribas river to Mount Santubong only, and the goddesses would not be responsible if Unggang decided to expand his influence southeast beyond Santubong.

-It was also the home of the early Sarawak Malays until they were driven up to Kuching in about the 1850s owing to continual attacks from the powerful Saribas Dayaks.
+In the 1850s, the Malays were driven up to Kuching owing to continual attacks from the powerful Saribas Dayaks.

 In 1854, a British naturalist, Alfred Russel Wallace was staying at Santubong for a brief period during his first four months in Sarawak.

 The mountain is made of sandstone, although it has been confused by many with limestone tower karst, or a volcanic plug: smaller versions of both appear not far inland.
 For a long time it interested those in search of gold but without success.
 There used to be an old theory that all the gold in the First Division of Sarawak lies in a straight line between Bau and Santubong which has some support in that there is a certain amount of gold in the mountain since fishermen in the past used to depend for their livelihood during the landas season, when the sea was too rough for fishing, by panning gold in the small mountain streams from which they could expect to gain an average of twenty dollars a month.